180Protocol/codaptor/docs/configuration.md

 # Configuring Cordaptor

+Please see [configuring CorDapps](#configuring-cordapps) section below if you are looking for a way to customize Cordaptor's default behaviour for a specific CorDapp.

 Cordaptor uses excellent [lightbend/config](https://github.com/lightbend/config) library configuring just about anything running in JVM, which comes with a lot of features out of the box.
 Corda itself also uses the same library, but unfortunately does not make underlying structures available